Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

 Rosemary is native to the Mediterranean where conditions are hot but most often relatively dry.

-Humid climates with slow rate of evaporation from the soil are not ideal for rosemary as often the soil or moisture around the plants persists for too long which can promotes the conditions for fungal disease pathogens to thrive that cause root rot.
+Humid climates with a slow rate of evaporation from the soil are not ideal for rosemary as often the soil or moisture around the plants persists for too long which can promote the conditions for fungal disease pathogens to thrive that cause root rot.

-As rosemary is most commonly found near the coast on hill sides it prefers open areas with good air flow and tolerate some sea spray.
+As rosemary is most commonly found near the coast on hillsides it prefers open areas with good airflow and tolerates some sea spray.
 If you make some adjustments to the growing conditions, rosemary can cope with some humidity.

-For rosemary or any other Mediterranean herb to cope with humidity, it is important that they are planted around 3 feet apart from other plants, in an open area.
+For rosemary or any other Mediterranean herb to cope with humidity, they must be planted around 3 feet apart from other plants, in an open area.

 The more exposed the location with good airflow the better for the rosemary.

-It should be emphasized that well draining soil and infrequent watering is even more important for rosemary in humid climates.
+It should be emphasized that well-draining soil and infrequent watering are even more important for rosemary in humid climates.
 I would recommend as much as 50% sand or grit to 50% potting soil for rosemary in humid climates to reduce the risk of root rot.

-A white stone mulch also helps to reflect light to ultimately increases temperature and evaporation of moisture and to reduce humidity around the rosemary and create a dryer micro-climate to emulate the dryer conditions of the Mediterrenean environment.
+A white stone mulch also helps to reflect light to ultimately increase temperature and evaporation of moisture and reduces humidity around the rosemary and create a dryer micro-climate to emulate the dryer conditions of the Mediterrenean environment.